TwilioQuest/twilioquest-python/levels/python/objectives/python_basics_final/walkthrough.md

 ## Hints and Tips

-* Toledo's research notes should be found on <b>writing desks</b> throughout the chamber.
+* The clues needed to solve the puzzle can be found by speaking to spirits in this chamber.
-* You need to find <b>all the research notes</b> before you can unlock this chest.
+* You need to find <b>speak with every spirit</b> before you can unlock this chest.
-* Recover a research note by approaching a writing desk and pressing *SPACEBAR*.
-* Return here once you have found all the research notes, and you can attempt to solve the puzzle.
 * You can check the status of your search on the "Objective" tab for this chest.
 * The laser barriers can be breached using your hacking tool.
 Approach the barriers and press the *SPACEBAR* - complete each programming trial to continue your search.